-- Mutual funds are valued at the net asset value of shares held at year end. - Large-cap equities are valued at the closing price reported on the active market on which the equities are traded.
+- Mutual funds are valued at the net asset value of shares held at year end. - Large-cap equities and exchange-traded fund are valued at the closing price reported on the active market on which the individual securities are traded.